cmusv-gradiatorx/qualitative_static_analysis/README.md

-# Gradiator - Developer Guide
+# Gradiator

 ## 1. Introduction

-Welcome to the Gradiator developer documentation.
 Gradiator is a sophisticated autograding application designed for qualitative analysis of graduate-level software engineering assignments.
 It leverages Large Language Models (LLMs) to provide nuanced, rubric-based feedback that goes beyond simple pass/fail checks.

 The system is built to be modular, configurable, and extensible, allowing it to adapt to different assignments, courses, and evaluation criteria.